bilalsammour/DobList/README.md

 Setup
 -----

 In Eclipse, just import the library as an Android library project.
-Project > Clean to generate the binaries you need, like R.java, etc. Then, just add DobLis as a dependency to your existing project.
+Project > Clean to generate the binaries you need, like R.java, etc. Then, just add DobList as a dependency to your existing project.

 How?